philouail/reverse-met/README.md

 ### The trade-off, made explicit

 - **Wins.** No silent sync failures (MSV000095143 now actually runs).
 Correct extensions everywhere.
 Pan-ReDU SampleType column gives a uniform QC filter.
-The Chagas HILIC ↔ RP calibration in `04` §3b is tractable because the 79 codigo-tagged subjects per deposit are correctly identified.
+The Chagas pair is correctly identified down to its 79 codigo-tagged subjects per deposit.
+(The HILIC ↔ RP calibration those subjects were meant to support was tried and abandoned: only five subjects carry a ratio on both methods, r = 0.23, p = 0.71. `05` Part B records it as underpowered rather than testing it.)
 - **Losses.** For deposits where the submitter is more populated than Pan-ReDU on a given canonical column (e.g. MSV000094097's `AgeInYears`), we lose some submitter information when the join conflicts on a shared column name.
 For Chagas, the ~85 codigo-untagged bio files per deposit don't get `sero_final` and can't be stratified by infection status — they contribute to the dataset's overall ratio distribution but not to the group-comparison statistics.
 - **Mitigation path (not yet implemented).** Where filenames embed identifiers (the Chagas pattern `pos_inf_non_<codigo>_<Sex>_<Age>_<batch>` is the canonical example), a per-deposit regex extractor would rescue the missing subject info for the untagged files.
 This is study-specific code; it would belong in `R/metadata.R` as a per-deposit hook, invoked from `msv_native_sample_table()` after the stem join.